 One of the most basic elements of style yet, one that is often overlooked with unfortunate style consequences.
 If your clothes are too tight, they will pull across your chest or top of hips.
 For men, if your shirt is too tight, it will create an “X” across your torso.
 If your pants are too tight, they will pull across the top of your hips as well.
 You may be concerned about having to buy clothes to cover a larger part of your body and then the rest of the clothing is too big.
 Buy for the toughest to fit area and alter the rest.
 This could mean fitting your bust for women and having the shirt taken in at the sides.
-For men this could mean buying a shirt with long enough sleeve lengths and having it taken in to fit your torso.
-When your clothes are tailored or altered they look like they were custom made and you are more likely to wear and enjoy them with a proper (and flattering) fit.
+For men this could mean buying a shirt that fits your chest and having it taken in to fit your torso.
+When your clothes are tailored or altered they look like they were custom made and you’ll be much more more likely to wear and enjoy them with a proper (and flattering) fit.

 7. You think more is better.